s4mik/test_ship_yolov5/README.md

 # test_ship_yolov5
 This repository was created for a trained model on yolov5.
-Model was trained to detect naval ships from satellite images.
+Model was trained to detect ships from satellite images.
 All the work was done in JupyterLab.

 This repository contains 2 folders 'yolov5' and 'test_data' and ship_detect.ipynb